-Fish traders in the Netherlands must comply with a range of rules.
-There are rules on subjects such as transport, selling from a vessel and buying.
-Rules also exist for fish auctions.
+Do you own a fishing company or are you a fish trader?
+In the Netherlands you must comply with a range of rules.
+There are rules on subjects such as

 Landing and unloading fish

 If you want to land fish in the Netherlands you must give advance notification.

 - is your vessel smaller than 10 metres?
 You must notify NVWA at least 2 hours before the landing by telephone (0900-03 88).

 - is your vessel larger than 10 metres but smaller than 12 metres?
 You must notify NVWA by telephone (0900-03 88) at least 4 hours prior to the actual landing